Algorithmic-Warfare/MUD-DApp-Scaffold/README.md

 ### Environment Setup (manual)

-Follow the steps describe here, [](https://docs.evefrontier.com/Tools) and here, [](https://docs.evefrontier.com/LocalWorldSetup).
+Follow the steps describe here, [setting up tools](https://docs.evefrontier.com/Tools) and here, [setting up the world](https://docs.evefrontier.com/LocalWorldSetup).

 ###  Testing

 1. Fork the repository then clone the fork locally.
-2. Follow the [](#getting-started) section and make sure everything works.
+2. Follow the [GETTING STARTED](#getting-started) section and make sure everything works.
 3. Make a new branch and call it `exp` (DO NOT WORK in the `main` branch)
-4. If you detect an issue or have a suggestion, first read [](./.testerdocs/HOW%20TO%20ISSUE.md) and structure your feedback accordingly @ [](https://github.com/Algorithmic-Warfare/MUD-DApp-Scaffold/issues).
+4. If you detect an issue or have a suggestion, first read [HOW TO ISSUE](./.testerdocs/HOW%20TO%20ISSUE.md) and structure your feedback accordingly at [Scaffold Issues](https://github.com/Algorithmic-Warfare/MUD-DApp-Scaffold/issues).

 ### Installation